sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <p class="subtitle">Percentage of API requests to list organisation members that return an error</p>

-Percentage of org-members API requests that return an error
+Percentage of API requests to list organisation members that return an error

 This panel has no related alerts.